 Major Oil Spills

-A brief summary of the top 20 major oil spills that have occurred since the TORREY CANYON in 1967 are shown below; it is of note that 19 of the largest spills recorded occurred before the year 2000.
-A number of these incidents, despite their large size, caused little or no environmental damage as the oil was spilt some distance offshore and did not impact coastlines.
-It is for this reason that some of the names listed may be unfamiliar.
-EXXON VALDEZ and HEBEI SPIRIT are included for comparison although these incidents fall some way outside the group in terms of volume spilt.
+A summary of the top 20 major spills that have occurred since the TORREY CANYON in 1967 is given below.
+It is of note that 19 of the 20 largest spills recorded occurred before the year 2000.
+A number of these incidents, despite their large size, necessitated little or no response as the oil was spilt some distance offshore and did not impact coastlines.
+For this reason some of the names listed may be unfamiliar.
+EXXON VALDEZ and HEBEI SPIRIT are included for comparison although these incidents are further down the list.

 Top 20 Major Spills Table